jeis4wpi/ai-performance-engineering/code/ch19/README.md

 ## Reference Materials

-**For batched GEMM techniques** (cuBLAS batched operations, grouped GEMM for MoE), see `README_BATCHED_GEMM_REFERENCE.md` in this directory.
+**For batched GEMM techniques** (cuBLAS batched operations, grouped GEMM for MoE), see `[file]` in this directory.
 While not directly related to FP8 training, batched operations can be combined with FP8 for maximum performance in multi-head attention and MoE layers.